Table of Contents

 Data files, depending on the nature of the data, are based on either text or binary encoding or both.
 Binary encoded information can be read only by specialised software, text information is universal and can be read by a wide range of different software including text editors.

-It is advisable to store your data for use in future, which means to convert them from a current data format to a long-term preservation format.
+It is advisable to store your data for use in the future, which means converting them from a current data format to a long-term preservation format.
 Most software applications offer export or exchange formats that allow a text-formatted file to be created for importing into another program.
-A typical example is Microsoft Excel, which through the 'Save As' command, can save spreadsheet data in comma delimited format (.csv or comma separated values).
+A typical example is Microsoft Excel, which through the 'Save As' command, can save spreadsheet data in comma delimited format (*.csv or comma separated values).
 The structure of the rows and columns is preserved through commas and line returns.
-However, multiple worksheets must be saved as separate .csv files and any text formatting or macros in the native format will be lost on conversion.
+However, multiple worksheets must be saved as separate *.csv files and any text formatting or macros in the native format will be lost on conversion.

 During the process of data conversion, important pieces of information may be lost: